pharpala/Company-Database/README.md

 - **Department Manager**: CRUD capabilities are restricted to their department. (notice header compared to Super Admin)

   ![Department Manager View](public/role2.png)
-  *Add a screenshot showcasing a Department Manager's restricted access.*

 - **Employee User**: Read-only access within their department.

   ![Department User View](public/role3.png)

-This structured approach ensures that users have access to only the data and functionalities relevant to their roles, promoting data security and operational efficiency.

 ## Setup Instructions